lordkevinmo/online_exercises/FEATURES.md

 ### Scripts answer
 The creator will create a script to perform an action.
-Then the user will have an intruction which explain that he has to write a script which do something particular.
+Then the user will have an instruction which explain that he has to write a script which do something particular.
 Finally the server will compare the output of the creator script and the user script for same input(s).
 The code CAN be different but the output should be the same.